cncf/tag-env-sustainability/website/content/en/landscape/_index.md

 To counter this you can obtain information like ClusterState and CPU frequencies for the nodes after the frequencies were changed.
 CLEVER recomputes the new recommendation for CPU requests for pods managed by the VPA based on the updated CPU frequencies.
 That’s how CLEVER guarantees a similar QoS for a workload by lowering the frequencies to reduce energy but at the same time increasing CPU allocation.
-* :speedboat: [KEDA](https://keda.sh/): Kubernetes Event-driven Autoscaling enables scale-to-zero platforms.
+* 🚤 [KEDA](https://keda.sh/): Kubernetes Event-driven Autoscaling enables scale-to-zero platforms.

 #### On-Node Power Management Tuning

 Once the region and node are chosen, administrators and users can further tune the node to minimize the amount of power necessary to run workloads.
 This can reduce power 30% or more per node.

-* :musical_note: Node tuning via TuneD on OCP [Manage node-level tuning by orchestrating the tuned daemon](https://docs.openshift.com/container-platform/4.10/scalability_and_performance/using-node-tuning-operator.html) <br>
+* 🎵 Node tuning via TuneD on OCP [Manage node-level tuning by orchestrating the tuned daemon](https://docs.openshift.com/container-platform/4.10/scalability_and_performance/using-node-tuning-operator.html) <br>
 The Node Tuning Operator helps you manage node-level tuning by orchestrating the TuneD daemon.
 The majority of high-performance applications require some level of kernel tuning.
 The Node Tuning Operator provides a unified management interface to users of node-level sysctl's and more flexibility to add custom tuning specified by user needs.
-* :musical_note: Kubernetes Power Manager [Kubernetes Operator designed to expose and utilize Intel specific power management technologies in a Kubernetes Environment](https://github.com/intel/kubernetes-power-manager) <br>
+* 🎵 Kubernetes Power Manager [Kubernetes Operator designed to expose and utilize Intel specific power management technologies in a Kubernetes Environment](https://github.com/intel/kubernetes-power-manager) <br>
 The allocation of CPU resources from a pool of platforms in a container orchestration engine like Kubernetes (K8s) is exclusively based on availability.
 In order to expose and use power management technologies in a Kubernetes context, the Kubernetes Power Manager is a Kubernetes operator created using the Operator SDK.
 The Kubernetes Power Manager makes use of a powerful set of power management technologies that give users more precise control over CPU performance and power usage on a per-core basis.